cowwoc/token-bucket/README.md

 bucket.addLimit(new Limit(tokensPerPeriod, period, initialTokens, maxTokens));

-// Polls a server with a limit of 5 requests per second and a maximum burst of 120 requests at a time. while (true)
+// Polls a server with a limit of 5 requests per second and a maximum burst of 120 requests. while (true)
 {
-  bucket.consume(1);
+  bucket.consume();
   client.pollServer();
 }
 ```